dinesh9-ai/my_porfolio/README.md

 ### 1) Cotton plant disease detection
 Here in this project I have used transfer learning.
 I have re trained the VGG-16
 ### 2) Ranifall Prediction
-Here I used 3 different methods to preduct the rainfal, among them the RandomForestRegressor stood as the bes
+Here I used 3 different methods to predict the rainfall, among them the RandomForestRegressor stood as the bes